MakersCircle/ATTACC/README.md

 - Utilities: numpy, tqdm, scikit-learn
 - Optional: CUDA (11.8/12.1/12.4 supported via conda channels in the commands below)

 Note: There is no CLI entry point defined in pyproject.toml.
 Scripts are run as Python modules or by executing files directly.
 Some paths and hyperparameters are currently hard-coded in scripts.
-TODO: add argparse-based CLIs and [project.scripts] entry points.

 ## Requirements
 - Python 3.10+